openfaas/faas/CONTRIBUTING.md

 * Offering other project support and strategical advice
 * Attending contributors' meetings

-Varying levels of write access are made available via our project bot [Derek](https://github.com/alexellis/derek) to help regular contributors transition to maintainers.
+Varying levels of write access are made available via the project bot [Derek](https://github.com/alexellis/derek) to help regular contributors transition to GitHub Organisation Membership.

-#### How do I work with Derek?
+#### How do I get access to Derek?

-If you have been added to the `.DEREK.yml` file in the root of an OpenFaaS repository then you can help us manage our community and contributions by issuing comments on Issues and Pull Requests.
+If you have been added to the `.DEREK.yml` file in the root of an OpenFaaS repository then you can help us manage the community and contributions by issuing comments on Issues and Pull Requests.
 See [Derek](https://github.com/alexellis/derek) for available commands.

-### Who are the Core Contributors?

-The Core Contributor group includes:

-- Alex Ellis (@alexellis)
-- Richard Gee (@rgee0)
-- Stefan Prodan (@stefanprodan)
-- Burton Rheutan (@burtonr)
-- Lucas Roesler (@LucasRoesler)

-The Core Contributors have the ear of the project lead and help with strategy, project maintenance, community management and make a regular commitment of time to the project.
-Core Contributors attend all project meetings and calls.
+If you are a regular contributor then you are welcome to request access.

 #### Community/project meetings and calls